brianmbe/Files-and-Modules/README.md

 # Files-and-Modules
-This repository talkks about creating and reading csv files with in different modules
+This repository talks about creating and reading csv files with in different modules